-How to Distress Wood
+How to Distress Wood for a Beautiful Aged Look

 Start with a Base Coat

-Any distressed piece starts out with a base coat on the wood.
+Any distressed piece starts with a base coat on the wood.
 Generally, two coats of finish are applied.
-This can be normal latex paint or what is known as “chalk paint,” which differs in that it is designed to dry with a chalk surface appearance, as if the paint has oxidized.
+This can be standard latex paint or what is known as “chalk paint,” which differs in that it is designed to dry with a chalk surface appearance, as if the paint has oxidized.
 If regular latex paint is used, only use a flat sheen, as one of the things that aging does is destroy the sheen on any paint.

 wash over stain